 Top Tip: Use a fork to prick the eggplant flesh before roasting.

-Place the eggplant flesh, garlic, breadcrumbs, olive oil, salt, pepper and parsley in a food processor and blend until smooth (make sure there is a little texture - we don't want eggplant paste).
+- Step 5: Place the eggplant flesh, garlic, breadcrumbs, olive oil, salt, pepper and parsley in a food processor and blend until smooth (make sure there is a little texture - we don't want eggplant paste).

 Melitzanosalata is pronounced meh-lee-tza-no-sa-lata.
 It is derived from two Greek words - melitzana (eggplant) and salata (salad), which translates as eggplant salad.
 You’ll often see it in a Greek restaurant labelled as “Greek eggplant salad.”